mauricioblum/gombank/README.md

 This projects uses a file called `db.json` to store the account and transaction information.
 As you use the application, this file will be modified.

+This database is resetted after every log out.

 You can login using the following account number and password:

 ```